programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 Click on both the `hathitrust.ipynb` and `internetarchive.ipynb` notebooks to open them in new browser tabs.
 From now on, we don't need to run any commands in the shell.
 The notebooks allow us to execute Python code and have full access to the computer's filesystem.

 <div class="alert alert-warning">
-  When you are done exploring the notebooks, you can kill the server running the notebooks with `ctrl+c`.
+  When you are done exploring the notebooks, you can kill the server running the notebooks with <code>ctrl+c</code>.
 </div>